Chart Color Schemes

 Wynn Vale performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational qualifications in Wynn Vale lag behind national benchmarks; 21.3% of residents aged 15 and above hold university degrees compared to the Australian average of 30.4%.
-This indicates potential for educational development and skill enhancement.
-Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
-Trade and technical skills are prominent, with 39.0% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.5%) and certificates (27.5%).
+Educational qualifications in Wynn Vale trail regional benchmarks; 21.3% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
+Trade and technical skills are prominent, with 39.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.5%) and certificates (27.5%).

 Frequently Asked Questions - Education